The digital tax revolution is here.

-- Do you use a cash accounting scheme, or invoice-based?
+- Do you use a cash accounting scheme, or are you invoice-based?

 - What other areas of your VAT accounting are still paper-based or exist outside of your accounting software?

-If you have access to an accountant, you might find it beneficial to speak to them about these issues and potentially use their experience to review your existing processes for efficiency.
+If you have access to an accountant, you might find it beneficial to speak to them about these issues and potentially use their experience to review your existing processes efficiently.

-If your business uses an alternative VAT scheme such as the Flat Rate, Retail or Margin Scheme (including the Tour Operators Margin Scheme)—or group VAT—then your requirements and processes will be different.
+If your business uses an alternative VAT scheme such as the Flat Rate, Retail or Margin Scheme (including the Tour Operators Margin Scheme)—or group VAT—your requirements and processes will be different.

-Some older software might never be updated, so you may have to transfer your VAT accounting (at least) to more modern software to be able to file returns when MTD for VAT comes into effect.
+Older software might not have been updated for MTD, so you may have to transfer your VAT accounting (at least) to more modern software to file returns.

-If you’re using a cloud accounting software package (where data is saved on an external server and you can access it in real time on any device—computer, mobile phone, tablet) then it should update automatically for MTD, although again you may wish to speak to your software vendor for details of how to access the functionality.
+If you’re using a cloud accounting software package (where data is saved in the cloud and accessible in real time on any device—computer, mobile phone, tablet), it should update automatically for MTD.

-If you keep your VAT records using a spreadsheet then it might be possible to use MTD-compatible bridging software to file returns but the process will not be as inherently robust or intuitive as using accounting software.
+If you keep your VAT records using a spreadsheet, it might be possible to use MTD-compatible bridging software to file returns.

-Despite rumours to the contrary, and despite the fact that MTD for VAT is legally mandated (and enforced with fines for failing to comply), HMRC is not making any free end-user software available for MTD for VAT, or offering any software by other means, such as subscription.
+Despite rumours to the contrary—and although MTD for VAT is legally mandated (and enforced with fines for failing to comply)—HMRC has never made any free end-user software available for MTD for VAT, or offered any software by other means, such as subscription.

-Functional compatible software must be acquired by businesses from third parties.
+Businesses must acquire functional compatible software from third parties.